asjoyner/shade/fusefs/Chunk Notes.md

 chunkStart = the position of the chunk relative to the start of the file

-chunkWriteEnd = where the write ends, relative to the start of the chunk
+appendSize = how much of data to append to fill the current chunk

 chunkOffset = the position of the chunk, relative to start of the write